tarantool/doc/doc/reference/tooling/tt_cli/installation.rst

 ============

-To install the ``tt`` command-line utility, use a package manager -- Yum or APT on Linux, or Homebrew on MacOS.
+To install the ``tt`` command-line utility, use a package manager -- Yum or APT on Linux, or Homebrew on macOS.
 If you need a specific build, you can build ``tt`` from sources.

 Using Linux package managers